-Turbine #1

-Centaur 40 ver.
-4701

-Engine ID: EC471C-20GLR0T0 Serial No.: OHK15-C6184

-Power: 3516/NA kWe
+Turbine #1: Centaur 40 ver.
+4701 Engine ID: EC471C-20GLR0T0 Serial No.: OHK15-C6184 Power: 3516/NA kWe

-Turbine #2

-Centaur 40 ver.
-4701

-Engine ID: EC471C-20GLR0TO

-Serial No.: OHI15-C3387 Power: 3516/NA kWe
+Turbine #2: Centaur 40 ver.
+4701 Engine ID: EC471C-20GLR0TO Serial No.: OHI15-C3387 Power: 3516/NA kWe

-According to maintenance records, Turbine #1 was replaced by a rebuilt unit and put into service on November 15, 2015, and Turbine #2 was replaced with a rebuilt unit on September 23, 2015.
-In a meeting with AQD on June 11, 2012, DTE argued that this did not constitute a reconstruction or modification because the cost of the rebuilt unit was below 50% of the cost to install a new unit, there was no emission increase or emissions of any new air contaminant, and that, at the time, RES was not considered a major source under PSD or nonattainment NSR regulations.
+According to Mr. Neumann, both turbines are scheduled to be swapped out during the 3rd Quarter of 2020; the facility routinely swaps out turbines at 40,000 operating hours.
+According to maintenance records, Turbine #1 was most recently replaced by a rebuilt unit and put into service on November 15, 2015, and Turbine #2 was most recently replaced with a rebuilt unit on September 23, 2015.
+[Note: In a meeting with AQD on June 11, 2012, DTE argued that turbine replacement did not constitute a reconstruction or modification because the cost of the rebuilt unit was below 50% of the cost to install a new unit, there was no emission increase or emissions of any new air contaminant, and that, at the time, RES was not considered a major source under PSD or nonattainment NSR regulations.
 A cost analysis was provided during the meeting.
-Based on that discussion and information provided for review at that time, AQD accepted the facility's argument that the turbine replacement did not constitute a reconstruction or modification of an existing emission unit.
+Based on that discussion and information provided for review at that time, AQD accepted the facility's argument that the turbine replacement did not constitute a reconstruction or modification of an existing emission unit.]

-Approximately 17-18% of the electricity produced by the turbines is used on site to power the compressor skid system while the remainder of the electricity goes to the grid for use on the open market.
+Approximately 20% of the electricity produced by the turbines is used on site to power the compressor skid system while the remainder of the electricity goes to the grid for use on the open market.